Vitamin D 25-oh total (Testing Vitamin D2 & D3) is for testing Vitamin D2 & D3 In Dried Blood Spots.

 Vitamin D is actually a prohormone and not technically a vitamin: a vitamin is defined as a substance that is not made naturally by the body but must be supplied in the diet to maintain life processes.
-But in fact, we make most of our vitamin D by the action of ultraviolet light (sunlight) on the vitamin D originator that is found in our skin.
-We only get very small amounts of vitamin D from our diet, although increasingly it is added to foods eaten by children, in an attempt to prevent rickets in the population.
+But in fact, we make most of our vitamin D by the action of ultraviolet light (sunlight) on the vitamin D originator found in our skin.
+As a result, we only get very small amounts of vitamin D from our diet, although increasingly, it is added to foods eaten by children to prevent rickets in the population.

 Cause of Vitamin D Deficiency

-A major cause of deficiency is not getting enough sun.
+A major cause of vitamin D deficiency is not getting enough sun.

-This happens because people don’t spend much time outdoors, women in particular often have much of their skin area covered for cultural reasons, and the use of sunscreen also blocks the formation of vitamin D in the skin.
+This happens because people don’t spend much time outdoors.
+Women in particular often have much of their skin area covered for cultural reasons.
+The use of sunscreen also blocks the formation of vitamin D in the skin.

 Why Vitamin D Deficiency Test?

-Testing for vitamin D is therefore an important screening test, especially if you spend much of your time indoors, or live in a colder climate.
-This blood spot test measures both the natural form of Vitamin D (D3) as well as D2, the form that is used in many supplements.
+Testing for vitamin D is an important screening test, especially if you spend much of your time indoors or live in a colder climate.
+This blood spot test measures both the natural form of Vitamin D (D3) and D2, the form used in many supplements.
 So testing can be used to monitor vitamin D supplementation to ensure you are getting the right amount for optimum health.

 Who is at Risk?

-Amounts of the vitamin D originator in the skin decrease with age, therefore elderly people are particularly prone to deficiency, and living in rest homes or becoming home-bound can limit exposure to sunshine.
-Muscle weakness and osteoporosis associated with vitamin D deficiency make the elderly more susceptible to falling and fracture risk and studies show that vitamin D supplementation may decrease the risk of fractures.
+Amounts of the vitamin D originator in the skin decrease with age; therefore, older people are particularly prone to deficiency, and living in rest homes or becoming home-bound can limit exposure to sunshine.
+In addition, muscle weakness and osteoporosis associated with vitamin D deficiency make the elderly more susceptible to falling and fracture risk, and studies show that vitamin D supplementation may decrease the risk of fractures.

 People with Limited Sunlight Exposure

-People living at northern latitudes or who have limited sunlight exposure because of their working environment or cultural dress rules may have low vitamin D levels.
+People living in northern latitudes or with limited sunlight exposure because of their working environment or cultural dress rules may have low vitamin D levels.

 Musculoskeletal Pain Sufferers

-People with symptoms of hypothyroidism, non-specific musculoskeletal pain, chronic low back pain, or fibromyalgia are frequently found to have low vitamin D levels and show clinical improvement after supplementation.
-Vitamin D screening is strongly recommended in people with muscle and joint pain.
+People with hypothyroidism, non-specific musculoskeletal pain, chronic low back pain, or fibromyalgia symptoms frequently have low vitamin D levels.
+However, after supplementation, the improvement has been shown during clinical research.
+Therefore, vitamin D screening is strongly recommended in muscle and joint pain patients.

 Overweight or Obese People